 Chapter 1: The Mirror

-He visited Ma Tzu in his cell where he was meditating, and asked him: “In practicing sitting meditation, what does your reverence aspire to attain?”
+Nangaku said to Ma Tzu, who was meditating in his cell, “In practicing sitting meditation, what does your reverence aspire to attain?”